2D ANIMATOR CAREER GUIDE

 5. 2D Animator Certifications

-Adobe Certified Professional in Visual Design — validates industry-standard tool proficiency for client and studio work
+Adobe Certified Professional in Visual Design (ACP) - validates industry-standard Adobe tool proficiency

-Toon Boom Harmony Certification — demonstrates proficiency in the dominant TV and film animation platform
+Toon Boom Harmony Certification - confirms technical mastery of the leading TV/film animation platform

 6. 2D Animator Salary in the United States